 However, please remember to be kind to yourself as a reader, be it for the amount of books you manage to read or for the kind of books you enjoy or even the fact that you love books.
 Don’t beat yourself up if you fail a few times.
 Just keep trying and tailoring your goals to fit your daily schedule and life situation.

 Stars and Sorcery is a monthly book club on Twitter dedicated to reading SFF by authors of colour.
 If you are passionate about diversity and looking to add some magic to your TBR every month, fill out the form linked in the bio.
 There are monthly chats discussing the chosen books each month, giveaways and other fun stuff!

-South Asian Reading Challenge is a year-long reading challenge aims to hype up books by authors of South Asian descent.
+South Asian Reading Challenge is a year-long reading challenge that aims to hype up books by authors of South Asian descent.
 With monthly themes, Instagram challenges and spotlight on new releases, it has a bit of something for everyone.
 This isn’t a stressful reading challenge with a hundred prompts, so it is ideal for those just starting to build a consistent reading habit.